 Join a Broadstairs Town Walk and hear tales of Dickens’ strained friendship with Danish fairytale writer Hans Christian Andersen, who rather outstayed his welcome with the Dickens family.
 Or look up Dickens’ haunts on a self-guided Broadstairs Town Trail.
 Old-world fishermen’s cottages, delightful cobbled squares – they’re all still here, transporting you back to a world amid which the author found peace to scribble away at Oliver Twist, The Old Curiosity Shop and Barnaby Rudge.

-Come to Broadstairs 17–23 June and you’ll experience the town full of costumed Dickensian characters for the popular annual Dickens Festival – this year celebrating its 80th anniversary with seven days of Victorian revelry ranging from music hall to theatre, and lots of scrumptious food.
+Come to Broadstairs and you’ll experience the town full of costumed Dickensian characters for the popular annual Dickens Festival (June).
 You can always work off the feasting on the 4-mile Turner and Dickens Walk from Broadstairs to Margate, the latter so beloved of the artist JMW Turner and where Dickens enjoyed performances at the Theatre Royal.
 Maybe take in a show too at this friendly Georgian-cum-Victorian venue